Acronym: Early examples in English

-O.K., a term of disputed origin, dates back at least to the early 19th century and is now used around the world.
+OK, a term of disputed origin, dates back at least to the early nineteenth century and is now used around the world.

 Current use

 Acronyms are used most often to abbreviate names of organizations and long or frequently referenced terms.
 The armed forces and government agencies frequently employ acronyms; some well-known examples from the United States are among the "alphabet agencies" (jokingly referred to as "alphabet soup") created under the New Deal by Franklin D. Roosevelt (himself known as "FDR").
-Business and industry also coin acronyms prolificly.
+Business and industry also coin acronyms prolifically.
 The rapid advance of science and technology also drives the usage, as new inventions and concepts with multiword names create a demand for shorter, more pronounceable names.
 One representative example, from the U.S. Navy, is "COMCRUDESPAC", which stands for "commander, cruisers destroyers Pacific"; it is also seen as "ComCruDesPac".
 Inventors are encouraged to anticipate the formation of acronyms by making new terms "YABA-compatible" ("yet another bloody acronym"), meaning the term's acronym can be pronounced and is not an offensive word: "When choosing a new name, be sure it is 'YABA-compatible'."

 Acronym use has been further popularized by text messaging on mobile phones with short message service (SMS), and instant messenger (IM).
 To fit messages into the 160-character SMS limit, and to save time, acronyms such as "GF" ("girlfriend"), "LOL" ("laughing out loud"), and "DL" ("download" or "down low") have become popular.
 Some prescriptivists disdain texting acronyms and abbreviations as decreasing clarity, or as failure to use "pure" or "proper" English.
 Others point out that languages have always continually changed, and argue that acronyms should be embraced as inevitable, or as innovation that adapts the language to changing circumstances.
 In this view, the modern practice is just the "proper" English of the current generation of speakers, much like the earlier abbreviation of corporation names on ticker tape or newspapers.

 Exact pronunciation of "word acronyms" (those pronounced as words rather than sounded out as individual letters) often vary by speaker population.
 These may be regional, occupational, or generational differences, or simply personal preference.
 For instance, there have been decades of online debate about how to pronounce GIF (/gɪf/ or /dʒɪf/) and BIOS (/ˈbaɪoʊs/, /ˈbaɪoʊz/, or /ˈbaɪɒs/).
 Similarly, some letter-by-letter initialisms may become word acronyms over time, especially in combining forms: IP for Internet Protocol is generally said as two letters, but IPsec for Internet Protocol Security is usually pronounced as /ˌaɪˈpi:sɛk/ or /ˈɪpsɛk/, along with variant capitalization like "IPSEC" and "Ipsec".
 Pronunciation may even vary within a single speaker's vocabulary, depending on narrow contexts.
 As an example, the database programming language SQL is usually said as three letters, but in reference to Microsoft's implementation is traditionally pronounced like the word sequel.